jwpleow/PX4_GDP/readme.md

 roslaunch follower nodes.launch
 ```

-To be able to build files again in the catkin workspace
+To freshen up the catkin workspace so you can build things
 ```
 catkin clean
 catkin build